javier-lopez/ubuntu-mx-www/README.md

 ## About

-This is the site running on [http://ubuntumexico.org/](http://ubuntumexico.org/), mostly it's a copy of [http://ubuntu-it.org](http://ubuntu-it.org) personalized for our needs and translated in Spanish, the original ubuntu theme can be fetched at:
+This is the bundle running at [http://ubuntumexico.org/](http://ubuntumexico.org/), based on the [http://ubuntu-it.org](http://ubuntu-it.org) site personalized for our needs and translated to Spanish, the original ubuntu theme can be fetched at:

 - [https://code.launchpad.net/~ubuntu-it-www/ubuntu-it-www/www-repo](https://code.launchpad.net/~ubuntu-it-www/ubuntu-it-www/www-repo)

-Thanks to the Ubuntu-it team for sharing its work, and thanks for helping in setting up our own version.
+Thanks to the Ubuntu-it team for sharing its work, and for helping in setting up our own version.

 ## Quick start

-If you are interested in deploying this site (which may be the case if you are trying to setup a loco portal team) follow the next instructions:
+### Vps

 Note: The deployment has been optimized to work on Ubuntu 12.04 servers